MJP1998/manga-translator/README.md

 ## Result

-With the Yolov4 model, the result is quite pleasant, even if the translation is still lacking, the detection is pretty accurate on many samples.
+With the Yolov4-tiny model, the result is quite pleasant, even if the translation is still lacking, the detection is pretty accurate on many samples.
-On the contrary with the tiny models, the text detected isn't generalised to particular pages styles.
 Yolov4 and v3 perform quite well, we show some of the results below.
 <br/>
 Detected         |  Translated